cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 #### Arguments

-_inctance_tagged_text_\
+`instance_tagged_text`
-An nvarchar(max) expression that is the WKT representation of the geometry/geography instance you wish to return.
+An nvarchar(max) expression that's the WKT representation of the geometry/geography instance you wish to return.

 _SRID_\
 An int expression representing the spatial reference ID (SRID) of the geometry/geography instance you wish to return.